 These data structures need to be created once when the offline trace file is opened and are used to produce derivatives analytics.
 When offline file is closed the data structures are destroyed releasing memory resources.

-PacketScan™ offline user interface is used to create base data structures for TCP connection analysis from an offline trace file containing captured frames or importing Wireshark trace files.
-These base data structures could be huge if the captured data files are hundreds of gigabytes or terabytes (1OE+12) in size and proper configuration of computer virtual memory is required to handle this data in virtual memory.
+PacketScan™ offline user interface is used to create base data structures for TCP connection analysis from an offline trace file containing captured frames or importing Wireshark packet captures.
+These data structures can be huge if the captured data files are hundreds of gigabytes or even many terabytes (1OE+12) in size.
+The proper configuration of computer’s virtual memory is required to handle this data and is accomplished with the TCP Analytics program

 - Analyze TCP connections between internal company LAN connected computers and outside computers on the WAN